France's Sarkozy defies Europe with protectionist push

 "Rather than saying that France can only work in Europe, it's almost saying the contrary, that Europe must do what France tells it to, otherwise France will do so anyway," said political analyst Roland Cayrol.
 "This kind of ultimatum is something that could cause problems in the working of the European Union."

-Nervous about a gaping trade deficit in France, Sarkozy has in the past criticized perceived U.S. protectionism, pointing to specific contracts such as a $50 billion refueling plane contract in 2010 that he said favored Boeing.
+Nervous about a gaping trade deficit in France, Sarkozy has in the past criticized perceived U.S. protectionism, pointing to specific contracts such as a $50 billion refueling plane contract in 2010 that he said favored Boeing (BA.N).

 He has also previously floated the idea of suspending the EU's 25-member Schengen treaty on open-border travel, prompting the European Commission to unveil proposals that could see border checks reinstated if member states persistently fail to protect the bloc's external frontiers.